Annapurna Circuit Trek

 • All airport and hotel transfers by private vehicles.

-• Nepalese cuisine welcome dinner at a typical local restaurant in Kathmandu.
+• Nepalese cuisine welcomes dinner at a typical local restaurant in Kathmandu.

-• One day Kathmandu sightseeing tour guided by a city tour guide with private transport.
+• One day Kathmandu sightseeing tour at cultural heritage sites guided by a city tour guide with private transport.

-• 3-nights of 3-star standard hotel accommodation in Kathmandu inclusive breakfast.
+• 3 nights of 3-star standard hotel accommodation in Kathmandu inclusive of breakfast.

 • Full board meals during the trek. (breakfast, lunch and dinner)

-• 1-night of hotel accommodations in Pokhara inclusive breakfast.
+• 1 night of hotel accommodations in Pokhara inclusive of breakfast.

 • All the essential ground transfers by bus, jeep, and car.